Steamhacked/ML/AutoEncoder.md

   Add Regularization to penalize the two being too similar Optimal Autoencoder will be sensitive enough to properly reconstruct data, but insensitive enough to prevent overfitting

-Autoencoder is equivalent to PCA if linear activation functions are used
+Autoencoder is equivalent to PCA if linear activation functions are used (although, Autoencoder capable of learning non-linear relationship)

+Applied in: Dimensionality Reduction, Denoising, Genaration, etc.